 How to find the best tradesmen

 Most tradesmen are honest, competent, and hard working.
 But if you have one who isn’t, it can mean living in a building site for what seems like an eternity, costs thousands of pounds, or a botched job that causes problems for years to come.
 When you are looking for a tradesman, how can you ensure he or she is trustworthy?

 Use personal recommendations

-Without a doubt the best way to ensure quality service is to choose somebody who has been recommended to you by a friend or family member, especially if you have seen their handywork first hand.
+One of the best ways to ensure quality service is to choose somebody who has been recommended to you by a good friend or family member, especially if you have seen their handywork first hand.

 Never use somebody who approaches you out of the blue